blackfireio/documentation/php/training-resources/book/14-consumers-daemons.rst

 * Each profile leads to several HTTP round-trips to Blackfire's servers, slowing down the consumer significantly;

-* Profiles that aggregate several iterations of the same code might be more accurate.

 If all consumed messages are of the same type you can use the PHP SDK to aggregate several messages into one profile: